Promote Health Equity

-The Boston University School of Medicine is committed to promoting health equality: around the corner, and on the other side of the world.
+The Boston University Chobanian & Avedisian School of Medicine is committed to promoting health equity—around the corner, and on the other side of the world.

-Located in the heart of Boston—and sharing a campus with the Schools of Public Health and Dental Medicine, as well as Boston Medical Center—the School of Medicine has deep ties to our host city.
-Boston Medical Center, the School’s primary teaching hospital, has long served the city’s minority and disadvantaged populations.
-The School’s clinical teaching program puts both our students and our clinicians into 25 affiliated hospitals, 15 neighborhood health centers, and numerous private clinics and doctors’ offices in the New England area.
+In Boston, where we share a campus with BU’s Schools of Public Health and Dental Medicine, as well as our primary teaching hospital, Boston Medical Center, we work closely with the city’s minority and disadvantaged populations.
+Both our students and clinicians work in 33 affiliated hospitals, 14 neighborhood health centers, and many private clinics and practices.

-Our research, too, promotes health equality.
-We collaborate with investigators at the other Medical Campus schools (Public Health and Dentistry), Boston Medical Center, and the Charles River Campus of Boston University.
-These collaborative projects often focus on urban health problems, health disparities, and issues of health care delivery to vulnerable populations and underserved communities—both close to home and in countries around the globe.
+Our research also promotes health equity.
+We collaborate with investigators at the other Medical Campus schools (Public Health and Dental Medicine), Boston Medical Center, and the Charles River Campus of Boston University.
+These collaborative projects often focus on urban health problems, health disparities, and healthcare delivery to vulnerable populations and underserved communities—both here and around the world.

 - Make a gift to support the Outreach Van Project

 - Contact our Development team to learn about more ways to support equity